At the Annual Meeting of shareholders on June 1, 2019, shareholders overwhelmingly approved the formation of the CIRI Settlement Trust.

 No. All distributions are at the discretion of the Trustees of the Settlement Trust.

-Will establishment of a settlement trust disqualify a beneficiary from federal needs-based eligibility programs such as food stamps?
+Does the CIRI Settlement Trust disqualify a beneficiary from federal needs-based eligibility programs such as food stamps?

 It is clear from ANCSA that the beneficiary’s interest in a settlement trust is not to be counted in determining eligibility.
 However, it is not clear whether cash distributions from a settlement trust can be excluded in the same way that the first $2,000 of cash distributions from an ANC are excluded.